Asynchronous Approximation of a Single Component of the Solution to a Linear System: Introduction

-Our work is most related to stationary linear iterative methods, which use updates of the form $x_{t+1} = G x_t + z$ to recursively approximate leading terms of the Neumann series.
-The error after $t$ iterations is given by $G^t (x - x_0)$, thus the number of iterations to achieve $\|x_t - x\|_2 \leq \epsilon \|x\|_2$, is given by $\ln(\epsilon)/\ln(\|G\|_2)$.
-For any $t$, $x_t$ will be at least as dense as $z$, and there is no reason to assume that $z$ is sparse.
-Thus a single update step could cost $nd$ multiplications.
-These methods do not exploit the sparsity of $G$ and the locality of computing a single component.
+Stationary linear iterative methods use updates of the form $x_{t+1} = G x_t + z$ to recursively approximate leading terms of the Neumann series.
+The error after $t$ iterations is given by $G^t (x - x_0)$, thus the number of iterations to achieve $\|x_t - x\|_2 \leq \epsilon \|x\|_2$ is $\ln(\epsilon)/\ln(\|G\|_2)$.
+For any $t$, $x_t$ will be at least as dense as $z$, and there is no reason to assume $z$ is sparse; a single update step could cost $nd$ multiplications.
+These methods do not exploit sparsity of $G$ and the locality of computing a single component.

+There are nearly linear time\footnote{$O(m \log^c n \log \epsilon^{-1})$, where $m$ is the number of nonzero entries in $A$, and $c \in \Reals_+$ is a fixed constant.} approximation algorithms for sparse and symmetric diagonally dominant matrices $A$ (i.e. graph Laplacians), however they involve global structures over the graph, such as graph sparsifiers or spanning trees, and the goal is to estimate the entire solution vector \cite{SpielmanTeng06, KoutisMillerPeng11, Kelner13, Vishnoi13}.

-Bertsekas and Tsitsiklis analyzed the asynchronous implementation of stationary linear iterative methods for solving for the full vector $x$, where they assign each of $n$ processor to compute updates corresponding to a specific coordinate.
-They use a different computation model involving a network of distributed processors computing simultaneously, whereas our model involves a shared global memory and variable number of processors computing in parallel.
+{\bf Asynchronous distributed algorithms.} In their seminal work, Bertsekas and Tsitsiklis \cite{BertsekasTsitsiklis89} analyzed the asynchronous implementation of stationary linear iterative methods for solving for the full vector $x$, where they assign each of $n$ processor to compute updates corresponding to a specific coordinate.
+They use a different computation model involving a network of distributed processors computing simultaneously, whereas our model involves a shared global memory through a distributed file system (DFS) and variable number of processors computing in parallel.
 The cost of our algorithm is considered in terms of computational resources consumed, i.e., the number of tasks and DFS accesses, whereas they consider the number of parallel computations until convergence, where each of the $n$ processors are computing at every time step.
 Our algorithm relies on residual based updates, maintaining an invariant that allows us to precisely characterize the error as a function of the residual vector.
 These differences lead to very different proof techniques for proving both eventual convergence as well as convergence rate bounds.

+There has also been work on distributed and asynchronous algorithms from an optimization standpoint \cite{LiuMouMorse13, MouLiuMorse15}.
+Minimizing the objective function $\|A x - b\|_2^2$ can be written as a distributed optimization task, where each computational node $u \in [n]$ aims to minimize $(e_u^T Ax - b_u)^2$ while seeking consensus such that all nodes converge to the same solution vector $x$.
+Again these algorithms focus on the global computation task of the full solution vector $x$ rather than estimating a single component.